 Solar energy is undoubtedly a boon to the environment.
 However, people have several concerns before installing a solar panel system at home.

-We hope this guide answered any questions that you had about solar panels, their types, working, etc.
+We hope this guide answered your questions about solar panels, their types, working, etc.

 Setting up solar panels is a good idea if you want to do your bit for the planet.
 Moreover, with the incentives available in the United Kingdom, its installation will not even burn a hole in your pocket.